 Modern cryptocurrency wallets are designed in a way so that the user can forget about what is actually happening.
-When planning to run a transaction, the user enters the wallet address of the transfer recipient, the amount of the coins that they want to transfer and the fee amount that they are willing to spend.
-Then the user confirm the transfer with a password and voila: the coins are gone!
+When planning to run a transaction, the user enters the wallet address of the transfer recipient, the amount of the coins that they want to transfer, and the fee amount that they are willing to spend.
+Then the user confirms the transfer with a password and voila: the coins are gone!

 Transition cost in the Bitcoin network does not depend on the transaction amount, it depends only on the number of addresses participating in it.
 After you sign and send a transaction to the Bitcoin network, it spreads very quickly across the entire network and enters the memory queue that’s called mempool.
 Mempool is usually compared with a bottle, through the neck of which transactions fall into the blocks.
 At the moment, the block size in the Bitcoin network is 1 MB and each block takes 10 minutes to be completed with only 2000-3000 transactions being able to get into one block.
 Right now, mempool size is 15 MB.
 This means that only 6.7% of all of the transactions can get into the next block, the rest will have to wait for their turn.

-This architecture can be considered both as Bitcoin advantage and disadvantage.
+This architecture can be considered both as a Bitcoin advantage and disadvantage.
 Visa or MasterCard transfers fees are determined based on the amount of each transaction and can be truly huge.
-In the blockchain transfers, you can control the fee yourself and it will affect only the speed of processing.
+In blockchain transfers, you can control the fee yourself and it will affect only the speed of processing.

 All transfers from one Bitcoin wallet to another occur with some delay.
 The delay depends mainly on two parameters: the transaction fee and the network load.